Skip to main content

 • in palliative care units,

-• in an inpatient hospice or
+• in an inpatient hospice, or

 • in a day hospice.

-Hospice and palliative care - Ministry of Social Affairs website
+Hospice and palliative care - Website Ministry of Social Affairs

 You will find further information on the following pages:

-• Website Hospice Austria
+• Website Hospiz Österreich

-• Affected adults - Website Hospice Austria
+• Affected adults - Website Hospiz Österreich

 • Overview of facilities - Website Hospiz Österreich

-• Website Austrian Palliative Society (OPG)
+• Website Österreichische Palliativgesellschaft (OPG)

 Last update: February 3, 2025